-Design, population, and sample
+Design, population and sample

-A prospective, longitudinal cohort study with a 16-month follow-up was designed and performed at our IBD Unit, Department of Gastroenterology.
-Patients aged 18 years or older with a previous diagnosis of IBD based on clinical, endoscopic, radiological, and histological criteria were consecutively enrolled.
-The disease was characterized according to the Montreal classification of CD based on age at diagnosis, location, and behavior, and UC was categorized based on the extent of disease (18).
-For final inclusion, patients had to be in clinical remission for at least 6 months on normal-schedule maintenance adalimumab (ADA) (40 mg every other week) or infliximab (IFX) therapy (5 mg/kg every 8 weeks).
+A prospective, longitudinal cohort study with 16-month follow-up was designed and conducted at our IBD Unit of the Department of Gastroenterology.

+Patients aged 18 or older with a previous diagnosis of IBD based on clinical, endoscopic, radiological, and histological criteria were consecutively enrolled.
+The disease was characterized according to the Montreal classification of CD based on age at diagnosis, location and behaviour, and that of UC based on the extent of the disease.
+[18] For final inclusion, patients had to be in clinical remission for at least 6 months on normal schedule maintenance adalimumab (ADA) (40 mg every other week) or infliximab (IFX) therapy (5 mg/kg every 8 weeks).
 Patients receiving different doses or schedules of ADA or IFX, and those being treated with a different anti-TNF were excluded.
-Any antibiotic or any non-steroidal anti-inflammatory drug (NSAID) therapy within 6 months before inclusion, as well as the presence of any cardiorespiratory, liver, hematological, neurological, renal, or serious psychiatric disorders were also considered as exclusion criteria.
+Any antibiotic or any non-steroidal anti-inflammatory drug (NSAID) therapy within the 6 months before inclusion, as well as the presence of any cardiorespiratory, liver, haematological, neurological, renal, or serious psychiatric disorders, were also considered as exclusion criteria.